 The CG 20 10 endorsement is perhaps the most widely used additional insured endorsement, and its history is consistent with the history of the other additional insured endorsements.

 The 1985 CG 20 10 additional insured endorsement was the first additional insured endorsement to the overhauled CGL policy.
-The 1985 endorsement provided as follows:
+The 1985 endorsement provided as follows.

 WHO IS AN INSURED (Section II) is amended to include as an insured the person or organization shown in the Schedule, but only with respect to liability arising out of "your work" for that insured by or for you.

 The original additional insured endorsement did not have many limitations.
 Rather, the endorsement stipulated simply that the liability must arise out of the named insured's work.
 The endorsement did not make any distinction between ongoing operations and completed operations.
 But in 1993, ISO began making this distinction.
 ISO revised the CG 20 10 endorsement in 1993 to exclude completed operations coverage.
 Insurers sought this change to reduce exposure to lawsuits filed long after construction projects ended.
-The 1993 endorsement stated:
+The 1993 endorsement stated the following.